alexeirbv/insight-ui/README.md

 For more details about the [Insight API](https://github.com/bitpay/insight-api) configuration and end-points, go to [Insight API GitHub repository](https://github.com/bitpay/insight-api).

+## Insight API end-point for all Stamina Explorers: /api/
 ## Contribute

 Contributions and suggestions are welcomed at the [Insight UI GitHub repository](https://github.com/bitpay/insight-ui).